pbotros216/Excel-Dashboard-Project/README.md

 - Dashboard Development
 - Data Visualization

-## Purpose
+## File Included
+- excel-dashboard-analysis.xlsx

+## Why This Project Matters
-I created this project to practice turning raw data into clear, actionable insights, which is essential for business intelligence and analytics roles.
+This project shows my ability to take raw data and turn it into meaningful insights, which is important for roles in data analytics and business intelligence.